pawelhulek/cv/README.md

 To see output open index.html

 To generate PDF click ctrl+p and print to PDF.
-(To generate one page print on A3 I guess noone is going to print the CV XD)

 #TechDebt
-Pusing css for github pages. migrate to azure with github actions
+Pushing css for github pages.
+migrate to azure with github actions